Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 	you@dev-machine: .././manage.py runserver

-Check at **127.0.0.1:8000/polls/1**
+Check at `127.0.0.1:8000/polls/1`.

-If you entered choices for this question, the voting page should appear. vote and submit - and the results page shows.
+If you entered choices for this question, the voting page should appear.
+Vote and submit: the results page should show the count for each vote.

 Commit and Push: